drdhaval2785/siddhantakaumudi/readme.md

 9. 1209 verb number are missing in original.
 Made adjustment in step1.py logic.
 10. Some missing data for verbs was also incorporated.
 The diff file is logged in sk0_manual.txt file. (by `diff siddhantakaumudi.txt sk0.txt > sk0_manual.txt`).
 11. sUtra 3158 is missing in original SK text also (uNAdi sUtras are there in its place.)
 Therefore only 3977 sUtras are present instead of 3978 as in printed text.
+12. Some vArtika markups were fishy.
+Corrected them manually.
+See issue 1.

 # Step 1 - Mechanical changes and add markup